our worship services

 The Altar Guild is a body of deeply committed persons dedicated to serving our Lord by preparing the sanctuary, the altar, the priest's vestments, hangings, vessels and elements for service and worship.
 We are divided into four teams.
 Each team serves for one week out or four, and covers all services that week.
 The week starts on Friday and runs through Thursday.

 We always welcome those who after careful thought and prayer feel called to this service ministry.
 We assist the priest so that the worship services proceed smoothly and assure all the necessary items are in place for worship.
 If you can assist at Sunday or Wednesday services, your help would be most appreciated.
 And if you can be present at the Friday morning work sessions, that would be appreciated even more!
 Working quietly behind the scenes, the Guild does everything necessary to make the altar, pulpit, and lectern ready for services, preparing linens, silver, liturgical books, etc. It’s a friendly and efficient group.
-Please contact Director Sharlot Prokop with your interest or if you would like more information.
+Please click here for more information, and how you can get involved.

 Chalice Bearers play a key role in the celebration of the Eucharist on Sundays, as they are the ones who distribute the consecrated wine and bread to parishioners.
 They also serve at other special services such as weddings and funerals.
 We should note that the policy at St. Albans Episcopal Church is to offer communion to all baptized Christians at any of these services.
 Chalice Bearers perform their duties at both the 8 AM and 10 AM services on Sundays.
 Those who receive the wine have a choice of drinking out of silver and gold chalices or receiving both the wine and bread together through the process of intincture using silver cups.
 There are four chalice bearers at each of the Sunday services.
 A formal training period is required before individuals are allowed to serve communion.
 For those who are interested in learning what it takes to become a chalice bearers contact Father Bruce at the church office.